 HOD, House Leader and ran clubs for Tramping, Ham Radio, Fishing

 and Pythagorus (mathematics).
-I learned to teach when I become a
+I learned to teach when I become

-my students in the early days!
+any of my students in the early days!
 We learned together.

 I now live in Taupo beside our Great Lake Taupo.
 It is a large

 puddle with 62 cubic kilometers of water.
 This is enough for every